jb-ut/NBA_final_project/README.md

 - Taylor Coffee - Machine Learning Modeling
 - Jeff Austin - Technologies/Dashboard

-## Communication protocols

-Each member has access to a team slack channel and can post comments or concerns as necessary for the entire team to view outside of class.
-Additionally, everyone's personal email was posted in this channel for another avenue of communication as needed.

 ## Project Overview and Purpose
 The entire team consists of sports enthusiasts and we wanted to chose a major sport where we could analyze data for our final project.
 Specifically, we chose to conduct an analysis using NBA data to predict the following three topics: